bonninr/rusty-pipes/readme.md

 * Works with very large sample sets regardless of installed system RAM
 * Polyphony limited only by CPU power
 * MIDI controlled
+* On-the-fly configurable MIDI channel mapping
 * MIDI file playback

 ## Missing features / Limitations / Known Issues

 * Will not work well on HDDs or slow SDDs (little can be done about that)
 * Support for different manuals and switches
-* Mapping of MIDI channels to manuals
 * Does not work as a plugin in DAWs

 *Contributions are welcome!*